c-torre/replication-recanatesi-2015/README.md

 │   └── sine_wave.py                         # sine wave function
 ├── LICENSE                                  # GPLv3
 ├── main.py                                  # <Run this file to start the model>
-└── README.md                                # this file
+└── README.md                                # readme; you are here
 ```